 In locations where there is only one bus trip per week, it is not even practical to go shopping.
 Low cost transport should be considered a basic right, for equity.
 The map shows a network servicing towns with 1,000 population.
-The blue routes can be funded by regulated cross-subsidy from Melbourne, but the network should be extended as a developmental initiative to include the red routes.
+The blue routes have the highest potential traffic, but the network should be extended as a developmental initiative to include the red routes.
 Then operation of the network at cost would extend the scope of the service, providing cheap instant transport access 24/7 to the entire rural area of Victoria, for schools, shops, health, employment, business, freight and tourism.
-The cross-subsidy for the blue network to improve equity will reduce the overall podcar profit to 20%.

-Requirements: To provide immediate service 24/7 for all rural areas: investor profits must be limited to 15%; land owner rents limited to 5%; and development funds provided to extend the network.
+Requirements: To provide immediate service 24/7 for all rural areas some other form of transport should be investigated.
 Further developmental investment is required to give accessibility for remote areas and for tourism.
 Destinations should include local schools, shops and employment.
 For schools, a podcar network, the size of the Highway system, as mapped, is envisaged, with feeder routes in the form of off-road cycle paths for safety.
 Podcars can carry bikes.
-Provision for profit, rent, depreciation, and the high standard of operation will limit the size of the podcar network.
-Maintenance to a graduated, but high, standard will address depreciation.

 Conclusion for Objectives and Requirements